Edwin of Northumbria: Conversion to Christianity

-In an article titled "How Coifi Pierced Christ’s Side", Julia Barrow examines Bede's Latinate text and pays particular attention to the passage concerning Coifi's attack upon the temple.
-Barrow notes that Bede's use of lancea was "not the word medieval writers normally used for spear", while “hasta was the usual choice."
-Barrow goes on to claim that lancea was likely used by Bede as a reference to the details of the crucifixion of Christ provided in the vulgate book of John, thus Coifi's desecration of the shrine is to be understood "as an inversion of the piercing of the temple of Christ’s body."
+In an article titled "How Coifi Pierced Christ's Side", Julia Barrow examines Bede's Latinate text and pays particular attention to the passage concerning Coifi's attack upon the temple.
+Barrow notes that Bede's use of lancea was "not the word medieval writers normally used for spear", while "hasta was the usual choice."
+Barrow goes on to claim that lancea was likely used by Bede as a reference to the details of the crucifixion of Christ provided in the vulgate book of John, thus Coifi's desecration of the shrine is to be understood "as an inversion of the piercing of the temple of Christ's body."
 All of these details support an understanding that Bede had great "warmth and admiration" for Edwin.

-The brief speech by the unnamed counselor, a nobleman, has attracted much attention; suggesting the "wisdom and hopefulness of the Christian message", it has inspired poets such as William Wordsworth and was called "the most poetic simile in Bede":
+The brief speech by the unnamed counsellor, a nobleman, has attracted much attention; suggesting the "wisdom and hopefulness of the Christian message", it has inspired poets such as William Wordsworth and was called "the most poetic simile in Bede":

 The present life man, O king, seems to me, in comparison with that time which is unknown to us, like to the swift flight of a sparrow through the room wherein you sit at supper in winter amid your officers and ministers, with a good fire in the midst whilst the storms of rain and snow prevail abroad; the sparrow, I say, flying in at one door and immediately out another, whilst he is within is safe from the wintry but after a short space of fair weather he immediately vanishes out of your sight into the dark winter from which he has emerged.
 So this life of man appears for a short space but of what went before or what is to follow we are ignorant.
 If, therefore, this new doctrine contains something more certain, it seems justly to deserve to be followed.

 Noteworthy is Bede's summation of the nature of Edwin's reign as King of Northumbria:

-“It is told that at the time there was so much peace in Britannia, that whenever King Edwin’s power extended, as is said proverbially right up to today, even if a woman with a recently born child wanted to walk across the whole island, from sea to sea, she could do so without anyone harming her.”
+It is told that at the time there was so much peace in Britannia, that whenever King Edwin's power extended, as is said proverbially right up to today, even if a woman with a recently born child wanted to walk across the whole island, from sea to sea, she could do so without anyone harming her.

-Kershaw indicates that “Bede’s decision to couch Edwin’s peace in proverbial terms offers ...a chilling insight into the levels of lawlessness accepted in eighth-century England”.
-Furthermore, a definition of “peace” is to be understood as “freedom from robbery, rape, or violence; security to travel at will and to literally ‘go in peace.’”
+Kershaw indicates that "Bede's decision to couch Edwin's peace in proverbial terms offers ...a chilling insight into the levels of lawlessness accepted in eighth-century England".
+Furthermore, a definition of "peace" is to be understood as "freedom from robbery, rape, or violence; security to travel at will and to literally 'go in peace.'"